Posted on Leave a comment

 The Kokako set was spawned by a few things coming together in November ’22.

-For a while I’ve been offering my Bellbird Strat set with various winding options – 5% under, 5% over or 10% over wound.
+For a while I’ve been offering my Bellbird Stratocaster pickup set with various winding options – 5% under, 5% over or 10% over wound.
+The Bellbird is based on the Stratocaster pickups of the early ’60’s and it’s an equally good pickup with a slightly different wind count.
 I’ve been playing with a 10% over wound set in one of my own Strats and for me they have ‘that’ vintage Strat tone that’s perfect with a little dirt be it fuzz or overdrive.

-I was sent a Strat pickup to re-wind and the customer told me his ideal sound was Hendrix.
+I was sent a Strat pickup to re-wind and the customer told me his ideal sound was Hendrix pickups.

 I’d just read an article saying how Seymour Duncan had wound some pickups for Hendrix and the spec of those pickups looked very similar to the 10% over wound Bellbirds.